-The Lewis & Clark Graduate School of Education and Counseling offers graduate degrees, licensure, and additional endorsements for teachers, educational leaders, school counselors, school psychologists, addiction counselors, licensed professional counselors, and marriage, couple, and family therapists.
-Our students are diverse in age, income, experience, and educational and cultural backgrounds.
+The Lewis & Clark Graduate School of Education and Counseling offers graduate degrees, licensure, and additional endorsements for teachers, K-12 education leaders, school counselors, school psychologists, student affairs professionals in higher education, addiction counselors, licensed professional counselors, and marriage, couple, and family therapists.
+Our students are diverse in age, culture, income, sexual orientation/gender identity, prior experience, and educational background.
 They go on to serve communities through successful careers across the nation as well as the globe.
+To meet our students' diverse needs, classes are offered days, evenings, and weekends and are located on campus, off campus, and at work sites.